 Thankfully, agent Maurice Crain saw magic in her words and concept.
 Not many agents these days would take on a never published author whose work showed promise but was far from complete.
 I find that agents at writing conferences are always talking about how they enjoy helping authors mold their pieces, but the guidelines at their websites make it clear that they want books that are as close to publishable as possible.
 At any rate, Crain accepted her novel and sold it under the working titled of Atticus to editor Tay Hohoff at J. B. Lippencott publishers in New York.
 Hohoff said that the book was really a collection of short stories when he accepted it.
 "There were dangling threads of plot, there was a lack of unity - a beginning, a middle, an end that was inherent in the beginning," he remembered in an interview.
 He also said, "The editorial call to duty was plain."
 Again, I marvel at the fact that a publisher, knowing the book needed substantial work, took the project on and had faith it would turn out right in the end.

 With Hohoff's guidance, Harper Lee rewrote her novel three and half times and gave it the new now-famous title before it was ready to publish.
-It has been conjectured that one of the reasons Harper Lee never wrote a 2nd novel is due to the fact that Hohoff retired and her agent, Maurice Crain, passed away.
+It has been conjectured that one of the reasons Harper Lee didn't release a second novel until decades later is due to the fact that Hohoff retired and her agent, Maurice Crain, passed away.
 She was very reliant upon their help.

 D. G. Driver